tdhopper/resume.tdhopper.com/markdown/resume.md

 ----

-> 💻 Experienced machine learning engineer and Python developer
+> 💻 I'm an experienced machine learning engineer and Python developer specializing in machine learning platforms, feature stores, and developer tooling.
+I aim to build tools that enable fast iteration on machine learning products that will drive business value and make customers happy.

 ----